sjkelleyjr/Deadlock/chapters/chapter_01.md

 # Chapter 1: The All-Hands Meeting

 The conference room smelled like stale coffee and desperation.
 Alex sat in her usual spot near the back, watching the rest of the engineering team file in.
-She'd arrived ten minutes early, and had already counted the corporate buzzwords in the agenda.
+She'd arrived ten minutes early, and had already counted the buzzwords in the agenda.
 Seventeen.
 A new record.

 "Digital Transformation Initiative 2.0," she muttered to herself, reading the first slide.
 "Because 1.0 was such a resounding success."

 Mack plopped down in the chair next to her, headphones still around his neck.
 "What fresh hell is this?" he asked, nodding at the projector screen.

 "Apparently we're being 'transformed' again," Alex said.
-"I'm guessing this involves new processes that will make everything slower and more complicated."

 "Classic," Mack said, pulling out his phone.
-"I'm already documenting this for my 'Corporate Bingo' game."
+"I'm already documenting this for my 'ByteSkip Bingo' game."

 Jordan slid into the seat on Alex's other side, carrying a notebook and three different colored pens.
 "Hey," he said with a smile that suggested he knew something they didn't.
 "I have it on good authority that this is going to be interesting."